GR360RY/zfs-root-ansible/README.md

 Ansible automation is based on the zfs-pkg Wiki Guide: https://github.com/zfsonlinux/pkg-zfs/wiki/HOWTO-install-Ubuntu-14.04-or-Later-to-a-Native-ZFS-Root-Filesystem

+:warning: WARNING: You system bios should be configured to use legacy boot mode ( BIOS ) and **NOT** EUFI.

 ## System Requirements

-> WARNING: You system bios should be configured to use legacy boot mode ( BIOS ) and EUFI.

 * 64-bit Ubuntu LiveCD or USB Flash Drive with Ubuntu Installer ( Will be refered to as LiveCD ).
 * 8GB USB stick ( Will be refered to as ZRU - ZFS Recue USB ).